 Founder Vikki Pignatelli and the other committee members wanted to create a dignified exhibit of artwork that would touch all those who viewed it on both spiritual and personal levels.
 We wanted to share the experiences of quilters whose stories would be a source of healing and strength for others by allowing the artist to submit a statement which would be exhibited with the artwork that described the meaning or inspiration for the piece.

 In a hectic era when people are searching for meaning and spirituality in their busy lives, we felt this concept would be accepted and welcomed.
 Our hopes have been fully realized and each of the Sacred Threads Exhibits (in 2001, 2003, 2005, 2007, 2009, 2011 and 2013) have been well received.
 The show does not emphasize any particular religion or theology but conveys the spirituality, healing and inspirational messages that transcend all people.

 For the exhibit, quilts are divided into categories based on theme.
 These are Expressions of Joy, Spirituality, Inspiration, Grief, Healing and Peace/Brotherhood.
 The artwork themes provide thought-provoking insights, encouragement, inspiration and healing responses to grief and human hardships.
 It has attracted a wide array of visitors and has proved appropriate for all ages from young teens to seniors.
 The exhibit is a positive influence on the human spirit, giving joy as well as addressing concerns of the soul and mind.

 Following the 2009 show, founders Vikki Pignatelli and Wendy Bynner handed the reins over to Lisa Ellis and Christine Adams.
 The 2011 show was held in the Washington DC area.

-The 2015 exhibit is now well underway with volunteer leadership provided by Lisa Ellis (Chair), Barbara Hollinger (Curator), Carole Nicholas (Logistics), Bunnie Jordan, Sandi Goldman, Susanne Jones, Anne Winchell, Shana Spiegel, Annabel Ebersole, Vivian Milholen, Audrey Lipps, Lauren Kingsland, Elaine Evans, Starla Phelps, and Sarah Entsminger.
+The 2015 exhibit has just wrapped up with volunteer leadership provided by Lisa Ellis (Chair), Barbara Hollinger (Curator), Carole Nicholas (Logistics), Bunnie Jordan, Sandi Goldman, Susanne Jones, Anne Winchell, Shana Spiegel, Annabel Ebersole, Vivian Milholen, Audrey Lipps, Lauren Kingsland, Elaine Evans, Starla Phelps, and Sarah Entsminger.